NAVFAC EXWC Awards Research Contract for Upgrading Red Hill Bulk Fuel Facility

 About Naval Facilities Engineering and Expeditionary Warfare Center (NAVFAC EXWC):

-Naval Facilities Engineering and Expeditionary Warfare Center is a command of more than 1,300 dedicated federal employees, contractors, and military personnel who provide science, research, development, test, and evaluation, specialized engineering, and mobile logistics capabilities to deliver sustainable facility and pragmatic expeditionary solutions to the warfighter.
+Naval Facilities Engineering and Expeditionary Warfare Center is a command of more than 1,300 dedicated federal employees, contractors, and military personnel who provide science, research, development, test, and evaluation, specialized engineering, and mobile logistics capabilities.
+With over 800 active projects and programs, NAVFAC EXWC strives dailyt to deliver sustainable facility and pragmatic expeditionary solutions to the warfighter.

 ###